What can you do if your spouse has filed for a Divorce in Singapore and you wish to challenge what is being written in the Divorce Petition?

-You cannot ignore the Petition or the Court case, otherwise the Court may decide the case without you.
-For example, the Court may grant the divorce make decisions on the children, property and maintenance which will still be binding on you even if you were not at the Court hearing.
+You cannot ignore the Petition or the Court case, otherwise, the Court may decide the case without you.
+For example, the Court may grant the divorce to make decisions on the children, property and maintenance which will still be binding on you even if you were not at the Court hearing.

 One of the key decisions you must make is to decide clearly whether you want to remain married to your spouse, or if you only want the Court to decide on the issues relating to the children, property and maintenance.

 If you wish to remain married to your spouse, you must defend the Divorce.

 You must do this by filing a Memorandum of Appearance and a Defence.
 A copy of the Memorandum of Appearance will have been served on you together with the Divorce papers.